When to Go

 for all their parks, large and small.
 You can often pick these up before

-you enter a park at a Guest Services desk.
+you enter a park.
 They are also available

 trip (this helps in getting acquainted beforehand and answering questions